MROVENSKYI/shop/README.md

 4.Then, run:

-      composer install

-5.Then, run:

       docker-compose build && docker-compose up -d

-6.Then, go to the docker nginx container and click "Open with browser"
+5.Then, go to the Docker Desktop, find nginx container and click "Open with browser"